 President, Keck Faculty Council (2017–2018)

 Shahab Asgharzadeh is Associate Professor of Pediatrics and Pathology at USC/Norris Comprehensive Cancer Center and a pediatric hematologist-oncologist in the Children’s Center for Cancer and Blood Diseases at CHLA, where he has been since 2001.
 He is the director of the Neuroblastoma Basic and Translational Program and member of the KSOM Cancer Center Tumor Microenvironment Program.
 He obtained his Bachelor’s degree in Biomedical Engineering from Northwestern University and medical degree from University of Illinois.
 He completed pediatric residency and a fellowship in clinical medical ethics at University of Chicago in 2000 and subsequently worked as a research associate professor in Bioinformatics at Northwestern University.
-He completed his training in pediatric hematology-oncology at CHLA in 2005 prior to joining the faculty of the USC.
+He completed his training in pediatric hematology-oncology at CHLA in 2005 prior to joining the faculty at the Keck School of Medicine of USC.
 Dr. Asgharzadeh is a physician-scientist spending about 10% of his time performing clinical duties, and the majority of his time performing research.

 Dr. Asgharzadeh’s research laboratory is focused on understanding the role of the tumor microenvironment and developing novel immunotherapies for children with peripheral and central nervous system tumors, focusing primarily on high-risk neuroblastomas and medulloblastomas.
 His group’s first report of identification of tumor-associated macrophages in neuroblastomas and medulloblastomas has helped to better understand the role of the immune system in biology of childhood tumors.
 His research has also led to the development of several novel assays to identify subtypes of neuroblastomas and medulloblastomas and predict outcome.